wifisensing/PicoScenes-Manual/source/scenarios.rst

         array_prepare_for_picoscenes 3 "5640 160 5250" #<-- Run on the first computer
         array_prepare_for_picoscenes 4 "5640 160 5250" #<-- Run on the second computer

     Here, ``5640 160 5250`` represents a 160 MHz bandwidth channel centered at 5250 MHz with the primary channel at 5640 MHz.
+See :doc:`/channels` for details.

 #.
 On the first computer, run the following command in a terminal: